Skip to content

 Design Overview

 The Architecture Analyzer is a deterministic static analysis tool.
 No LLM involvement, no non-determinism, no API calls.
-It reads a repository and produces structured architecture data.
+It reads a repository and produces structured architecture data plus a code property graph with security analysis.

 flowchart TB